-The parabolic SAR follows price, and as such should be considered a trend indicator.
-Once a reversal takes place within a downtrend and turns upward, the parabolic SAR will follow the price action.
+The SAR follows price is essentially a trend indicator.
+Once a reversal takes place within a downtrend and turns upward, the indicator will follow the price action.
 The parabolic SAR continuously increases as long as the uptrend remains valid.
-As a result, the parabolic SAR never falls within an uptrend, so when the price crosses the SAR to the downside, the short term uptrend has essentially reversed.
+As a result, the SAR never falls within an uptrend, so when the price crosses the SAR to the downside, the short-term uptrend has essentially reversed.

-Once price stops rising and reverses below the SAR, a downtrend starts and SAR moves above the price.
+Once the price stops rising and reverses below the parabolic SAR, a downtrend starts, and SAR moves above the price.
 The SAR will then follow price action lower.
 The SAR will continuously fall as long as the downtrend continues.
-As a result, the parabolic SAR never rises within a downtrend, so when the price crosses the SAR to the upside, the short term downtrend has essentially reversed.
+As a result, the parabolic SAR never rises within a downtrend.
+So when the price crosses the SAR to the upside, the short-term downtrend has essentially reversed.

-The buy signal occurs when the price breaks and closes above the parabolic SAR.
-When the parabolic SAR crosses over from being above the price to below the price, it gives traders the opportunity to “stop” buy to cover their short, “reverse” direction, and go long on the trade.
+Parabolic SAR buy signals occur when the price breaks and closes above the SAR.
+When the SAR crosses over from being above the price to below the price, traders can go long on the trade.

-The sell signal occurs when the price breaks and closes below the parabolic SAR.
-When the parabolic SAR crosses over from being below the price to being above the price, this gives traders the opportunity to “stop,” sell to close their long “reverse” direction, and short the stock.
+The sell signal occurs when the price breaks and closes below the SAR.
+When the SAR crosses over from being below the price to being above the price, traders can go short on the trade.

 Overall, the parabolic SAR is a great tool and indicator for all types of traders.
-From the beginners that are still trying to figure out where the best entries and exits are on each time frame, to the experienced traders looking for quick scalps on the 1 or 5 min, this tool is a great addition to any trader’s toolbox.
+From beginners still trying to find the best entries and exits to experienced traders looking for quick scalps, this tool is a great addition to any trader’s toolbox.